-Section XIV, Representation of a Respondent in Involuntary Commitment - Mental Illness
+Section XV, Representation of a Respondent in Involuntary Commitment - Serious Developmental Disability

-- H. During the conference, counsel shall obtain the respondent's version of the facts of the case, including: - a.
-The circumstances surrounding the filing of an involuntary commitment or emergency detention petition; - b.
-The names, addresses, and telephone numbers of all persons with knowledge of the circumstances surrounding the involuntary commitment petition or emergency detention; - c.
-Any information about past psychiatric hospitalization and treatment; - d.
+- b.
+The names, addresses, and telephone numbers of all persons with knowledge of the circumstances surrounding the petition; - c.
+Information about past treatment either in the community or at the Montana Developmental Center or any past psychiatric hospitalization; - d.
 Information to aid the exploration of alternatives to commitment; - e.
-The name of a mental health professional of respondent's choice to conduct an independent evaluation. - I. During the conference, counsel shall also: - a.
-Explain what is happening and why, including the basis on which the respondent's involuntary commitment is sought, and offer a description of the psychiatric examination and judicial hearing procedures; - b.
-Explain the respondent's rights in the commitment process, including the right to treatment, the right to refuse treatment, and the right to an independent evaluation; - c.
+The name of a developmental disabilities expert of respondent's choice to conduct an independent evaluation. - I. During the conference, counsel shall also: - a.
+Explain what is happening and why, including the basis on which the respondent's involuntary commitment is sought, and offer a description of the examination conducted by the residential facility screening team and judicial hearing procedures; - b.
+Explain the respondent's rights in the commitment process, including the right to treatment and the right to refuse treatment; - c.
 Explain that the respondent may retain his or her own counsel at his or her own expense rather than accept representation by the appointed public defender; - d.
-Explain the respondent's option to accept voluntary treatment, the procedures of exercising that option, and the legal consequences of voluntary admission to a mental health facility, including whether the respondent is willing to accept voluntary treatment in a mental health facility or other settings; - e.
-Obtain respondent's consent to enter into negotiations for settlement of the case with the county attorney and with mental health professionals if the respondent is willing and able to give informed consent to voluntary mental health care or related social services as an alternative to involuntary commitment; - f.
+Explain the respondent's option to accept voluntary health care or other services, the procedures to exercise that option, and the legal consequences of voluntary acceptance of such services; discuss whether respondent is willing to accept those voluntary services; - e.
+As an alternative to involuntary commitment, obtain respondent's consent to enter into negotiations for settlement of the case with the county attorney if the respondent is willing and able to give informed consent to voluntary health or other services; - f.
 Discuss the desirability of a court hearing with the respondent; and, - g.
-Request the respondent's written or oral permission to obtain access to relevant records, including any facility records or incident reports. - J. After being notified of the appointment, counsel shall, in preparation of any scheduled hearing, do the following: - a.
+Request the respondent's written or oral permission to obtain access to relevant records, including any facility records and incident reports. - J. After being notified of appointment to the case, counsel shall, in preparation of any scheduled hearing, do the following: - a.
 Become thoroughly familiar with the statutory requirements governing involuntary commitment in the jurisdiction, as well as case law and court rules; - b.
-Thoroughly review the petition, detention order, or other documents used to initiate proceedings, the screening report, the prehearing examination reports, the medical records of the respondent, the facility records of any facility in which the
+Thoroughly review the petition or other documents used to initiate the commitment proceedings, the report of the residential facilities screening team, the report by the QMRP or other case manager, prehearing examination reports, the medical records of the respondent, and the facility records of any facility in which the respondent has recently resided and any other document relevant to the proceedings; - c.
+Consider the advisability of seeking the services of a qualified mental retardation professional;